sencrop/react-test/README.md

 # Sencrop Weather Data

-The solutions must be implemented in React \
+The solutions can be implemented in React using this starter or some other way.
-Otherwise, you are free to use the libraries of your choice
+You are free to use the libraries of your choice.

-You can also you the tools of your choice
+You can also you the tools of your choice.

 No pressure about time, what matters the most is code and product quality, not the end result